j-ulrich/jquery-simulate-ext/doc/drag-n-drop.md

 	is finished.

 #### `drag-n-drop`: ####
-The ´drag-n-drop` simulation accepts all options of the both `drag` and `drop` simulations.
+The `drag-n-drop` simulation accepts all options of the both `drag` and `drop` simulations.
 However, the `callback` option behaves like the one from the `drop` simulation and there is one additional option:
 * __dropTarget__ _{DOM Element}_: Additionally to the `dragTarget` option (or `dx` and `dy` options) to define an end position of the drag, the `dropTarget` position allows to define an element on whose